 Equity Awards.
 The Energy Transfer Equity Long-Term Incentive Plan ("ETE Plan") authorizes the ETE Compensation Committee, in its discretion, to grant awards of restricted units, unit options and other awards related to ETE units at such times and upon such terms and conditions as it may determine in accordance with each such plan.
 For 2015, no equity awards were issued under the ETE Plan.
 The named executive officers, other than Mr. McReynolds, who does not currently receive equity awards on an annual basis, each participated under long-term incentive plans of ETP, Sunoco Logistics and/or Sunoco LP, as applicable.
 Notwithstanding the fact that the ETE Compensation Committee did not approve long-term awards under the ETE Plan, the ETE Compensation Committee did (as discussed below) set 2015 long-term incentive award targets for Messrs.
 Welch and Whitehurst.
 Long-term incentive award targets for Messrs.
-McCrea and Mason for 2015 were set by the ETP Compensation Committee and the long-term incentive award targets for Mr. Owens was set by the SUN Compensation Committee.
-For 2015, the long-term incentive awards made to our named executive officers (other than Mr. McReynolds) were made in various allocations under the Second Amended and Restated Energy Transfer Partners, L.P 2008 Long-Term Incentive Plan (the "2008 Incentive Plan") or the long-term incentive Plan (the "2012 Incentive Plan").
+McCrea and Mason for 2015 were set by the ETP Compensation Committee and the long-term incentive award target for Mr. Owens was set by the SUN Compensation Committee.
+For 2015, the long-term incentive awards made to our named executive officers (other than Mr. McReynolds) were made in various allocations under the Second Amended and Restated Energy Transfer Partners, L.P 2008 Long-Term Incentive Plan (the "2008 Incentive Plan") or the long-term incentive plans of ETE's affiliates, including the Sunoco Partners LLC Long-Term Incentive Plan (the "Sunoco Logistics Plan") and Sunoco LP 2012 Long-Term Incentive Plan (the "2012 Incentive Plan").